Industry’s first AI-driven remote machine monitoring solution for OEM’s & machine builders

 The MachineMetrics AI analytics engine will monitor any connected machine’s conditions and other manufacturing data points and initiate a workflow action or text notifications when a monitor is triggered such as an alarm state, a threshold is exceeded, a preventative maintenance task is due, or an anomaly is detected.
 This ability can prevent thousands of dollars of equipment replacement costs and days of downtime, not to mention unearth new service opportunities that were never visible to service teams before.

 Data from thousands of connected machines allow the MachineMetrics Data Science team to work with service teams to identify trends and develop standard preventative maintenance and repair schedules that benefit both the service team and the customers.
 So while service teams are focusing on addressing issues that may immediately impact their customers, MachineMetrics can help identify big-picture issues that benefit both the equipment provider and the end-user.
+Find out top 10 reasons to implement a remote monitoring system leveraging IIoT.

 “For years now we have been working directly with manufacturers to improve manufacturing equipment uptime, OEE, and productivity with real-time machine monitoring and analytics,” said Bill Bither, CEO of MachineMetrics, “By allowing machines to be monitored remotely and in real-time, we are enabling OEM’s to extend these benefits to their customer base while providing them with faster, better service.
 Our data science team is working closely with the data to deliver optimized preventative and predictive maintenance specific to their machines to improve machine uptime.”